Diane Griffin Community Conservation Award

 2022-2023 Recipient

-Wildsight’s EcoStewards Program exceeded WHC’s expectations in connecting Canadians to nature by bringing people outdoors and facilitating conservation participation.
-The impact of this program was seen by students, teachers, school staff and the community.
-By offering student/teacher-led programming, Wildsight was able to tap into the environmental concerns of the local area and of the students, while targeting the young minds that will guide the future of conservation in an interactive and memorable way.
+By offering a student- and teacher-led program, Wildsight was able to tap into the environmental concerns of the local area and students, while targeting the young minds who will guide the future of conservation in an interactive and memorable way.

-To learn more about Wildsight, click wildsight.ca
+To find out more about Wildsight, visit wildsight.ca.

 This site is registered on wpml.org as a development site.
 Switch to a production site key to remove this banner.